ontime-re/ontime/TESTING.md

 ## Test execution

-The tests are executed automatically with GitHub Actions within the CI/CD pipeline.
+The tests are executed automatically with GitHub Actions within the CI/CD pipeline on the `develop` and `main` branch.
 If you want to run the test manually, you can call the same command than the CI does locally by running the following command:

     make test